 I strongly believe in the value of civics education for active citizens of today and tomorrow.
 Through leading community workshops, volunteering with the Women's Lobby of Colorado, and teaching at the University of Denver, I help people participate in their government, understand how the process works, and find the information and tools needed to add their voice in policy-making.

 I’m running for Denver Clerk to continue the fight for a more accountable, transparent, and accessible city government that works for all of us.
-I have the subject matter experience and the track record of successful community coalition work to protect voting rights, create our new Fair Elections Fund program, and continue to modernize city records and services.
+I am the only candidate with the subject matter experience and the track record of successful community coalition work on democracy reforms to protect voting rights, create our new Fair Elections Fund program, and continue to modernize city records and services.
 I want to put my skills to work for you and create a city office that supports citizen involvement in governing every day, not just election day.